 There are also many UI patterns to manage this.
 For example, search engines often add “suggested spellings” just below the search bar.
 Or they offer Autocomplete or Query-Suggestion features, where the user is given suggested queries (and categories) in a dropdown list as they type, which they can choose from as their query.
 Manticore provides comprehensive support for these features as documented in our Autocomplete API .

-But the proper solution is the one below the surface, completely transparent to the user, where the search engine returns results that create an intuitive feeling in the user that the displayed items are the best and most relevant results – even if not exactly matching the text of the query.
+But the ideal solution is the one below the surface, completely transparent to the user, where the search engine returns results that create an intuitive feeling in the user that the displayed items are the best and most relevant results – even if not exactly matching the text of the query.

-Real-world Applications
+Practical Applications

 E-commerce